 An investment portfolio can consist of shares, bonds, ETFs, deposits, precious metals, or other securities.
 Each security has its own underlying risk and return levels, which will influence the ratio.

 For example, assume that a hedge fund manager has a portfolio of stocks with a ratio of 1.70.
 The fund manager decides to add some commodities to diversify and modify the composition to 80/20, stocks/commodities, which pushes the Sharpe ratio up to 1.90.

 While the portfolio adjustment might increase the overall level of risk, it pushes the ratio up, thus indicating a more favorable risk/reward situation.
-If the portfolio change causes the ration to go down, then the portfolio addition, while potentially offering attractive returns, would be evaluated by many financial analysts as carrying an unacceptable level of risk, and the portfolio change would not be made.
+If the portfolio change causes the ratio to go down, then the portfolio addition, while potentially offering attractive returns, would be evaluated by many financial analysts as carrying an unacceptable level of risk, and the portfolio change would not be made.